Go to Reviews.org AU Edition

-But if you want a device that has everything, like an Apple TV, it might be worth the investment.
+But if you want a device that has everything, like a Roku Express 4K+, it might be worth the investment.
 Just plug it into your existing television.

 - Roku Streaming Stick: This device works with Alexa and has apps such as Disney+, Netflix, Hulu, STARZ, SHOWTIME, NBC, ESPN, Disney NOW, and HGTV.